-The scarification work shall consist of removing the designated concrete deck surface using mechanical scarifying equipment.
-In areas of the deck that are not accessible to the scarifying equipment, power-driven hand tools will be permitted.
+(1) Bridge Deck Scarification.
+The scarification work shall consist of removing the designated concrete deck surface using mechanical and hydro-scarifying equipment as specified.
+The areas designated shall be scarified to the depth specified on the plans.
+The depth specified shall be measured from the existing concrete deck surface to the grout line between aggregates remaining after scarification.
+In areas of the deck not accessible to the scarifying equipment, power-driven hand tools will be permitted.
+Power driven hand tools shall be used for removal around areas to remain in place.